 Cardiovascular Problems

 Heart Rate Did you know that your thyroid can impact your heart and circulatory health?
 An underactive thyroid can cause you to store more fat, which can lead to high cholesterol levels.
-When your cholesterol levels increase, your arteries can narrow and harden.
-This can lead to a slower heart rate.
-If you experience a sudden increase in your cholesterol readings, it may be time to have your thyroid levels checked.
+When cholesterol levels increase, your arteries can narrow and harden, leading to a slower heart rate.
+If you experience a sudden increase in your cholesterol readings, it may be time to check your thyroid levels.

 Changes in Weight and Energy Levels